Nurses Turn to JAPNA for Cutting Edge Information on Psychiatric Nursing Practice, Education, and Research. . .

 - Figure captions (begin each figure caption on a new page).
 Figure files should be uploaded as separate files and not be included in the manuscript main document)

-Note: Please ensure that no identifying author or institution names are included anywhere in your manuscript so as to facilitate our double-blind peer-review process.
+Note: Please ensure that no identifying author or institution names are included anywhere in your manuscript so as to facilitate our double-anonymize peer-review process.
 Please omit or use XXXX in place of in-text citations and items in the reference list to remove all identifying information.
 When submitting a revised manuscript, follow the same instructions, but please also upload a clean copy of your manuscript with the in-text citations and authors’ items in the reference list reinstated.
 Designate this clean copy of the manuscript as a Supplementary File when you upload the file.
 This file will not be shared with reviewers but will be sent to the production team if the paper is accepted for publication.

 JAPNA editors welcome the following types of manuscripts: